huydoan2/eventual_consistency/README.md

 1. put [clientID] [key] [value]:
 a) The master calls Put on a client with a key-value pair.
 b) Client Put:
-	i) Client picks a random server then querries the version of the server.
-If the client's version number is outdated, it invalidates its cache.
-This means that servers are stabilized and have the most updated version and the client is outdated. ii) The client stores the k-v-time entry in its cache.
-Time is the current client vector clock iii) Client calls Put RPC on the chosen server from step(i).
+	i) The client stores the k-v-time entry in its cache.
+Time is the current client vector clock ii) Client calls Put RPC on the chosen server from step(i).
 c) Server Put:
 	i) The server syncs its time with the client time in the request ii) The server first checks if the entry exists in its data store and has a higher timestamp that the client request.
 In that case, the server ignores the client request.